tc39/how-we-work/matrix-guide.md

 1. Create an account

-    (Skip this step if you already have a matrix account).
+    (Skip this step if you already have a Matrix account).

     1. Choose a homeserver